Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 #### Stage 2: The Temperature Check and Consensus Check (Snapshot Polling)

-Once the proposal has survived the Discord gauntlet, it is time for preliminary votes.
+Once the proposal has survived the Discord gauntlet, preliminary votes begin.
 Uniswap uses a two-phase snapshot process (a **temperature check** and then **consensus check**) although a lot of protocols use just one.
 They use a service called **Snapshot**, which is a gasless, off-chain voting platform that lets the community signal support without spending any money on transaction fees.

 The temperature check serves two purposes: it saves a proposer from the embarrassment (and cost) of submitting a formal proposal that will fail.
 It also provides data to refine the approach.
 Maybe 60% support the new fee tier but want different technical parameters.
 Maybe the community loves the concept but wants more analysis of liquidity migration effects first.